-Kai-Awase Rayon Chirimen Furoshiki Wrapping Cloth 26.8inRegular price $24.00 Save Liquid error (product-template line 133): -Infinity%
+Kai-Awase Rayon Chirimen Furoshiki Wrapping Cloth 26.8inRegular price $23.00 Save Liquid error (product-template line 133): Computation results to '-Infinity'%

 The pattern of shells is a symbol of happiness for married couples in Japan.

 During the Heian period (794-1185), a game called “Kai-Awase" was popular in Japan.
 The object of the game was to find a pair of clams decorated with gold leaf.
 In modern parlance, it is a game of nervous breakdown.

 This game is based on the fact that bivalve shells can only be combined with the same shell.